DorienHuijser/dorienhuijser.github.io/pages/what-i-do.md

-# What I do

 layout: page
 title: "What I do"
-meta_title: "My work activities"
+meta_title: "What I do - My work activities"
-subheadline: "My work activities"
+subheadline: "Work activities and output"
 permalink: "/what-i-do/"

 <html><head>